I’ve been doing bulletproof coffee basically for the whole time since I started, more than 10 years ago.

 The benefits have been pretty much the same as those I reported after my first 30 days.

-In 2024 though, I started to think I should ween off of (BP) coffee…
+In 2024 though, I started to think that maybe, I should ween off of coffee…

 The caffeine issue

 On the other hand, since mid-2022 my diet had shifted to keto (low-carb, high-fat, moderate protein).
 Keto is definitely a great tool for maintaining a healthy weight and eating less altogether (without feeling hunger).
-Keto actually uses the same principle as BP Coffee: all that fat makes you feel full and cuts down on your hunger.
+Keto actually uses the same principle as BP Coffee: eating more fat makes you feel satiated faster and cuts down on your hunger over the subsequent day.
 Therefore, BP coffee actually fits great into a keto lifestyle.
-You can drink it in the morning and it won’t break your state of ketosis.
+You can drink it in the morning and it won’t break your state of ketosis (I measured my ketones levels with a Keto Mojo device).

 Does that mean the decaffeinated BP coffee was now useless in terms of energy and mental focus?

 Actually no!
-Deca BP coffee was still useful: just the fact of not needing to eat anything that takes great energy to digest is a body energy booster in itself!
-So I went on as a happy chap, deca BP coffee FTW!
+Deca BP coffee was still useful: just the fact of not eating anything that takes great energy to digest is an energy booster in itself!
+So I went on as a happy chap… deca BP coffee FTW!

 The Cholesterol issue